Post Quantum or Quantum Safe Cryptography and the Quantum Threat

 - Attacks against Key Exchange aim to recover the session keys used for encrypting data and therefore are attacks towards data confidentiality.

-- If the data transferred over protocol needs to retain its confidentiality for a long period of time it is important to prepare for appearance of CRQC, as the adversary (eavesdropper) having a read access to an encrypted session today can record the data, and later, when CRQC’s have evolved, use one to recover the session key and get access to the data.
+- If the data transferred over a protocol needs to retain its confidentiality for a long period of time, it is important to prepare for the emergence of CRQC.
+This is because an eavesdropper that has read access to an encrypted session today can record the data, and later, when CRQC’s have evolved, use one to recover the session key and get access to the data.

 - Digital signatures (aka Authentication)

-Attacks again Signatures aim to recover signature keys and forge signatures used for authenticating data, user, or server by calculating the private signature key they target data integrity and authentication.
-Attack against signatures can only be launched after having CRQC at time T0 and impact depends on the protocols.
+Attacks again Signatures aim to recover signature keys and to forge signatures used for authenticating data, user, or server by calculating the private signature key they target data integrity and authentication.
+An attack against signatures can only be launched when CRQC is available (day 1)and the impact depends on the protocol.

-Signatures constructed with classical PKC and verified before T0 are safe.
-After T0, adversary may use CRQC to acquire signature key and use that to sign arbitrary documents still verifying correctly - as if the original key had been disclosed.
+Signatures constructed with classical PKC and verified before day 1 are safe.
+After day 1, the bad actor may use CRQC to acquire a signature key and use that to sign arbitrary documents still verifying correctly - as if the original key had been disclosed.
 Classical PKC Signatures will not be usable for their purpose.

-Post Quantum Cryptography addresses the Quantum Threat towards Public Key Cryptosystems.
+Post Quantum Cryptography or Quantum Safe Cryptography addresses the Quantum Threat towards Public Key Cryptosystems.

 Post Quantum Cryptography